websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/osgi-and-modularity.md

 The bundle name, symbolic name, and version are all set similarly to the API.

 Finally, there's no `Export-Package` declaration.
 A client (which is the project's third module) just wants to use the API: it doesn't care how its implementation works as long as the API returns what it's supposed to return.
-The client, then, only needs to declare a dependency on the API; the service registry injects the appropriate implementation at runtime.
+The client, then, only needs to declare a dependency on the API; the service registry injects the appropriate implementation at run time.

 Pretty cool, eh?